Laser biofabrication of 3D multicellular tissue with perfusible vascular network

 Methodology

-Using a unique combination of advanced laser bioprinting with two-photon polymerisation technique, a full vascular system may be generated by exploring different scaffold-based, scaffold-free, sacrificial, and hybrid approaches for the generation of a complex vasculature with functional layers and extra-cellular matrix.
+Using a unique combination of advanced laser bioprinting with two-photon polymerisation technique, a full vascular system may be generated by exploring different approaches, including:

 Research Gaps

-Computer-controlled generation of a 3D vascular capillary tree and achieving its perfusion in centimetre scale cardiac and skin tissue constructs using the developed biofabrication methodologies will represent a seminal breakthrough in organ regeneration with widespread long-term impacts across the field of regenerative medicine.
+Computer-controlled generation of a 3D vascular capillary tree and achieving its perfusion in centimetre scale cardiac and skin tissue constructs using the developed biofabrication methodologies will represent a seminal breakthrough in organ regeneration.
+This advancement is expected to have widespread long-term impacts across the field of regenerative medicine.

 Financiële details & Tijdlijn